-When did you last realize something you believed to be true… was false?
-To someone like me, I admit I’m a little naïve, a dreamer, a man who has lived outside of societal norms for most of my life, I probably have those realizations more than the average person.
+When did you last realize something you believed to be true… was actually false?
+I admit I’m a little naïve, a dreamer, a man who has lived outside of societal norms for most of my life.
+I probably have those realizations more than the average person.

 Up until this point, I always saw myself married with a family.
 It’s what I wanted.
 I thought everyone wanted it.
 I still remember the day I first heard one of my best friends tell me that he didn’t think he would ever get married… it literally blew my mind for him to say that.